le-mn/minhngocle.github.io/index.md

  - (2019.02) Poster presentation: _Inflation Scenarios via Dilaton in Two-Time Physics_, at 2019 Asian-Pacific Winter School and Workshop on Gravitation and Cosmology, Yukawa Institute for Theoretical Physics, Kyoto University, Japan.

 ## CV
-More about my background study, academic activities (schools, workshops, conferences,...) can be found in [my CV](Minh_Ngoc_LE_CV.pdf)
+More about my background study, and academic activities (schools, workshops, conferences,...) can be found in [my CV](Minh_Ngoc_LE_CV.pdf)

 ## In my free time

 - I enjoy singing very much.
-Besides, I am also a Ukulele beginner (mine named _"Erling"_, means _"tweenty"_ since I brought _him_ home on the last day of 2020, in my 20s year-old).
+Besides, I am also a Ukulele beginner (mine named _"Erling"_, which means _"twenty"_ since I brought _him_ home on the last day of 2020, in my 20s-year-old).
 - As a typical dog person, I love playing with dogs and can spend hours talking to them.
-Attached is the photo of my certificate for volunteering taking care of dogs in NTHU campus.
-The dog in the certificate named ChiaoChiao, she is my most favorite one!
-(I would love to share you more [dogs' photos](https://www.instagram.com/schrodinger_dogs/)).
+Attached is the photo of my certificate for volunteering to take care of dogs on the NTHU campus.
+The dog on the certificate is named Chiao Chiao, she is my favorite one!
+(I would love to share more [dogs' photos](https://www.instagram.com/schrodinger_dogs/)).
 ![Image](chiao.jpg)

-- I also love writing - the way I _"talk to myself"_ and store my thought, experience and what I learned from open courses.
-As any graduate student, I usually faces with academic problems (stress, lose motivation, don't know how to work/study efficiently).
+- I also love writing - the way I _"talk to myself"_ and store my thought, experience, and what I learned from open courses.
+As any graduate student, I usually face academic problems (stress, loss of motivation, don't know how to work/study efficiently).
 I have been collecting knowledge and experience from senior people to cope with these issues.
 In the beginning, I just wanted to write things down for myself.
-However, I felt that may be helpful for other students who are facing the same obstacles like I did.
-Therefore, I would like to share what I've collected, especially about how to self-motivate and to strengthen mental health under academic pressure, in [this blog](https://life-of-a-grad-student.blogspot.com/).
+However, I felt that may be helpful for other students who are facing the same obstacles as I did.
+Therefore, I would like to share what I've collected, especially about how to self-motivate and strengthen mental health under academic pressure, in [this blog](https://life-of-a-grad-student.blogspot.com/).

 ## Contact me

 Find anything interesting?
 Drop me an email to _lmngoc1509(at)gmail.com_

+Follow me on [Twitter](https://twitter.com/_lm_ngoc) for updates on my academic journey!